SilvanVerhoeven/vote-o-mat/README.md

 Vote-O-Mat comes with three languages: German (de\_de, default), English (en\_gb) and French (fr\_fr).

-If you want to change the display language if a Vote-O-Mat instance, you have to do a tiny edit in `index.html`.
+If you want to change the display language of a Vote-O-Mat instance, you have to do a tiny edit in `index.html`.
 Go to the very bottom, where you will find this section:
 ```
 <!-- Select (uncomment) exactly one of the following languages-->
 <script src="../lang/de_de.js"></script>